 Throughout all these stations, I believe that the students were able to feel how these

 patients may feel.
-This empathy stage of design thinking not only gave the students insight into how people may feel, but also motivated them to try solve the problems for their patients, as they could understand the pain of living with them.
+This empathy stage of design thinking not only gave the students insight into how people may feel but also motivated them to try to solve the problems for their patients, as they could understand the pain of living with them.